12Ricky0/password-manager/README.md

 ## Customization

 You can customize the game by modifying the `main.py` file.
-Some options to explore:
+Some options to explore include:

 - **Database**: You can add a database to store your password.
+- **Note**: Remember to hash all password stored in the database

 ## Contributing